 What was so touching in this story is the young doctor’s journey in learning to understand his patient, and his compassion for her.
 The hug this doctor gave Doris showed a real caring, and made a genuine difference to her Christmas – he took the time to understand her real pain and need, and he reached out to her in compassion.

-In some cases, loneliness can produce real health issues.
+According to studies, loneliness can produce real health issues.
 A recent article from Live Science by Stephanie Pappas discusses research that shows how long-term social isolation – and the resulting loneliness – tends to negatively impact the body’s immune system and overall health.
 Doris, like many others, suffers from loneliness that is made worse during holiday events.

 It’s not just older persons who feel the isolating sense of loneliness.
 Newcomers to our city, foreign students, immigrants from different cultures, the shy or socially awkward often feel the sadness of being lonely.
-Maybe your neighbor, co-worker or study buddy at school hide their sense of isolation with bright smiles, but we are so busy that we do not notice.
+Maybe your neighbour, co-worker or study buddy at school hide their sense of isolation with bright smiles, but we are so busy that we do not notice.

 A couple of years ago my family joined in a program at the University of Victoria that matched families with foreign students who were alone during these holiday periods.
-We took two – a graduate student from China and a first year student from India.
+We took two – a graduate student from China and a first-year student from India.
 We had never met them before, and they didn’t know each other.
 Getting beyond the introductions, learning about them and their families and traditions was interesting, but what was special was the real connection we built with these two young people.
 It was the laughter and sharing of a special day that still connects us today.
-An unexpected friendship and bond was formed with two people from different countries, cultures and languages with whom we shared the love and inclusiveness of our family.
+An unexpected friendship and bond formed with two people from different countries, cultures and languages with whom we shared the love and inclusiveness of our family.

 These holiday seasons are the celebration of religious festivals that at their spiritual heart have messages of gratitude, compassion, inclusivity and love – that simple idea, to “… love your neighbour as yourself.”
 Living the teachings that are the foundation of these festivals would be the best gift any of us could give to a neighbour who is lonely.
 Sometimes we get so caught up in our family business that it feels very “exclusive” to those looking in.
 Our family has learned to watch out for that and to be careful about what it means to be more inclusive in our celebrations.
 It’s not just inviting others to dinner, but including them in the feeling that they are part of our universal family.